IanHeywood/oxkat/README.md

 * Setup scripts glue the above components together into a processing recipe.
 The default procedure is broken down into stages, after each of which it is advisable to pause and examine the state of the process before continuing.

 * The intention is that the bar to entry is low.
-If you have stock Python then nothing else needs installing apart from [Singularity](https://github.com/hpcng/singularity), which is available on both the ilifu/IDIA and CHPC clusters, in which case all the underlying radio astronomy packages are containerised.
-The Singularity layer can also be disabled for running installations on your own machine, either directly, or inside a Python virtual environment.
+If you have stock `Python` then nothing else needs installing apart from [`Singularity`](https://github.com/hpcng/singularity), which is available on both the ilifu/IDIA and CHPC clusters, in which case all the underlying radio astronomy packages are containerised.
+The `Singularity` layer can also be disabled for running installations on your own machine, either directly, or inside a Python virtual environment.

 * If you publish results that have made use of `oxkat` then [please cite the ACSL entry](https://ui.adsabs.harvard.edu/abs/2020ascl.soft09003H/abstract), and (more importantly) the [underlying packages](README.md#software-package-roll-call) used.